Configuring Oracle databases

 To avoid timeout errors during installation, set the System Global Area (SGA) minimum size to at least 1 GB (small database), 3 GB (medium database), or 6 GB (large database).

-For Oracle 10g or 11g, set the maximum SGA size and enable the database to automatically manage the internal memory structures of the SGA.
+For Oracle 11g, set the maximum SGA size and enable the database to automatically manage the internal memory structures of the SGA.

 Verify or set the following environment variables.